‘Swing Time’, Part One, Chapter 2

 PAUL WHITEMAN

-(loudly) Thank you, folks.
-Great to be here for all of you.
-Now it’s time to introduce you to a bright star.
-It’s the gal you’ve been waiting for.
+Thank you, folks!
+Great to be here!
+Now, it’s time to introduce to you a bright new star!
+It’s the gal you’ve been waiting for!
 Here she is!
 Miss Judy Garland!

-Everybody cheers, as Judy Garland comes out on stage ready to sign.
+Everybody cheers, as Judy Garland comes out on stage.

 BETSEY

-It’s her!
+(cheers) It’s her!
+She’s here!
 It’s Judy Garland!
 Oh, doesn’t she look wonderful?

 BILLY

-She’s here.
-We’re actually seeing Judy for real performing a song.
+(whispers) Nyssa, we’re seeing Judy for real and on stage as she sings!
 How amazing is that?

 NYSSA

-They watch as Judy curtsies and sings.
-She sings the song ‘Zing!
-Went the strings of my heart!’ for the rest of this sequence.*(Song #2)
+They watch as Judy curtsies before she sings the song ‘Zing!
+Went the Strings of My Heart‘.*(Song #2)

 SCENE #21 – INT – CORRIDOR, S.S.
 MAJESTY – DAY, EVENING

-In a corridor of the S.S.
-Majesty, Pugsley makes his way down the corridor to go to his cabin.
-He comes across a Midshipman who salutes him.
+In a corridor aboard the S.S.
+Majesty, Pugsley heads for his cabin.
+He comes across a midshipman who salutes him.

 MIDSHIPMAN